markusritschel/cookiecutter-pypackage/README.md

 ```

 ## Usage
-After that create a new cookiecutter from this template by executing one of the following commands:
+Now, create a new cookiecutter from this template by executing one of the following commands:
 ```bash
 $ cookiecutter gh:markusritschel/cookiecutter-pypackage
 $ cookiecutter https://github.com/markusritschel/cookiecutter-pypackage.git